Multi-Metric Adaptive Experimental Design Under a Fixed Budget with Validation: Introduction

 \textbf{Experimentation Framework.} To combine the advantages of both \texttt{AED} and A/B tests, specifically fast and efficient treatment selection in experimentation with accurate statistical inference, we propose and study an experimentation framework shown in Fig.~\ref{fig:framework}.
 This framework consists of two phases, an exploration phase and a validation phase.
 In exploration, an \texttt{AED} method, such as a multi-armed bandit (\texttt{MAB}) algorithm, is employed to identify the ``best'' treatment, for example, a new layout of the shopping website preferred by customers.
 Then, in validation, the recommended treatment (new layout) and the control (old layout) are placed in an A/B test to verify their performance in multiple metrics and obtain experiment statistics such as the \texttt{ATE}.
 When the superior-than-control performance of the recommended treatment is validated under all metrics, the new layout will be deployed into production to replace the old website layout, and the cycle continues.
-Therefore, the exploration phase aims to identify a treatment that is most likely to pass the validation phase.
+Therefore, the exploration phase aims to identify a treatment most likely to pass the validation.

-\textbf{Challenges.} Even though both \texttt{AED} algorithms~\citep{jamieson14bai,kaufmann16bai} and A/B tests~\citep{siroker2015ABtest,kaufmann2014ABtest} have been extensively studied, the new two-phase experimentation framework poses new challenges.
+\textbf{Challenges.} Both \texttt{AED}~\citep{jamieson14bai,kaufmann16bai} and A/B tests~\citep{siroker2015ABtest,kaufmann2014ABtest} have been extensively studied, but the new two-phase experimentation framework poses new challenges.
 First, most real-world industrial experiments consist of multiple metrics such as revenue, safety, and customer engagement.
 Second, the control plays a different role from all other treatments in exploration, and thus, its experimental subject assignment should also be different.
 Third, the validation and exploration phases are correlated, and we aim to maximize the probability of successful validation.
-Both the \texttt{AED} and A/B test literature fail to address the challenges at the same time.
-Classic \texttt{AED} algorithms~\citep{karnin13bai, bubeck11bai,jamieson14bai,garivier16bai} often focus on a single metric as a reward.
-While follow-up works such as the feasible arm identification~\citep{katz-samuels19feasible,katz-samuels18feasiblearm,katz-samuels19feasiblebest} or Pareto set identification~\citep{auer16pareto} extend \texttt{AED} to multiple metrics, these works still do not distinguish between control and treatments, where both are modeled as a mere ``arm''.
-Some work \citep{russac21control} considers an explicit control arm with the multi-population problem, but as with most other existing works, the exploration and validation phases are studied separately.
-The intertwined influence across phases has not been well understood despite its practical importance.
+Both the \texttt{AED} and A/B test literature fail to address these challenges simultaneously.